If adopted, instructors can Email User Services (firstname.lastname@example.org) for more information on Power Points, Q&A and Activities.

 Characterize the risk of loss associated with the use of information technology in pharmacy operations.

 Bill Halsey, PharmD, has spent the past 2 years since graduating from pharmacy school working as a staff pharmacist for a well-respected community pharmacy to refine his skills as a clinically oriented community pharmacist.
 Bill’s dream is to someday return to his hometown and purchase the pharmacy that had inspired him to pursue this career.
 That day seemed to arise even sooner than Bill expected when he learned that Mr. Simmons, the long-time owner of Corner Drug in his hometown, had suffered a minor heart attack.
 Mr. Simmons would like to sell Corner Drug and move to a retirement village.
 Bill quickly scheduled a trip back home to visit with Mr. Simmons and inspect the pharmacy to see what it might be worth.
-He also evaluated the current state of the pharmacy for providing ...
+He also evaluated the current state of the ...